sajov/feathers-solr/README.md

 **Options:**

-- `host` - The name of the Solr Core / Colelction.
+- `host` - The name of the Solr core / collection.
-- `core` - The name of the Solr Core / Colelction.
+- `core` - The name of the Solr core / collection.
 - `events` (*optional*) - A list of [custom service events](https://docs.feathersjs.com/api/events.html#custom-events) sent by this service
 - `paginate` (*optional*) - A [pagination object](https://docs.feathersjs.com/api/databases/common.html#pagination) containing a `default` and `max` page size
 - `whitelist` (*DEPRECATED*) - renamed to `allow`